 Another option that some people choose is to take most of the storage out of the bathroom.
 Keep the essentials—toiletries, shower and bath products, razors, brushes, etc. But get rid of the cleaning supplies, the extra towels and toilet paper, and other items that don’t need to be readily available.

 Where should they go, you ask?
 Well, some people have a hall closet near their bathroom.
 That’s a great place to create a linen closet with bathroom storage.
-Perhaps you’ve got an office down the hall that has a closet no one uses—turn that into storage for all the stuff that doesn’t need to be in the bathroom 24/7 and free up tons of space.
+Perhaps you’ve got an office down the hall with a closet no one uses—turn that into storage for all the stuff that doesn’t need to be in the bathroom 24/7 and free up tons of space.

-Get creative and stay focused on the goal: maximum storage space and minimal clutter.
+Get creative and stay focused on maximum storage space and minimal clutter.
 To that end, here are a few more tips for organizing your bathroom, no matter what size space you’re dealing with.

 Related: Incorporating The Vintage Look Into Your Bathroom